-1031.05 Quality Designation of Aggregate in RAP/FRAP.
+1031.05 Quality Designation of Aggregate in RAP and FRAP.

 - (a) RAP.
-The aggregate quality of the RAP for homogenous and conglomerate stockpiles shall be set by the lowest quality of coarse aggregate in the RAP stockpile and are designated as follows. - (1) RAP from Class I, Superpave/HMA (High ESAL), or (Low ESAL) IL-9.5L surface mixtures are designated as containing Class B quality coarse aggregate. - (2) RAP from Superpave/HMA (Low ESAL) IL-19.0L binder mixture is designated as Class C quality coarse aggregate. - (3) RAP from Class I, Superpave/HMA (High ESAL) binder mixtures, bituminous base course mixtures, and bituminous base course widening mixtures are designated as containing Class C quality coarse aggregate.
+The aggregate quality of the RAP for homogenous, conglomerate, and conglomerate "D" quality stockpiles shall be set by the lowest quality of coarse aggregate in the RAP stockpile and are designated as follows. - (1) RAP from Class I, Superpave/HMA (High ESAL), or (Low ESAL) IL-9.5L surface mixtures are designated as containing Class B quality coarse aggregate. - (2) RAP from Superpave/HMA (Low ESAL) IL-19.0L binder mixture is designated as Class D quality coarse aggregate. - (3) RAP from Class I, Superpave/HMA (High ESAL) binder mixtures, bituminous base course mixtures, and bituminous base course widening mixtures are designated as containing Class C quality coarse aggregate. - (4) RAP from bituminous stabilized subbase and BAM shoulders are designated as containing Class D quality coarse aggregate. - (b) FRAP.

-(b) FRAP.
 If the Engineer has documentation of the quality of the FRAP aggregate, the Contractor shall use the assigned quality provided by the Engineer.

 If the quality is not known, the quality shall be determined as follows.
-Coarse and fine FRAP stockpiles containing plus #4 (4.75 mm) sieve coarse aggregate shall have a maximum tonnage of 5000 tons (4500 metric tons).
+Fractionated RAP stockpiles containing plus #4 (4.75 mm) sieve coarse aggregate shall have a maximum tonnage of 5,000 tons (4,500 metric tons).
 The Contractor shall obtain a representative sample witnessed by the Engineer.
 The sample shall be a minimum of 50 lb (25 kg).
 The sample shall be extracted according to Illinois Modified AASHTO T 164 by a consultant prequalified by the Department for the specified testing.
 The consultant shall submit the test results along with the recovered aggregate to the District Office.
 The cost for this testing shall be paid by the Contractor.
 The District will forward the sample to the Bureau of Materials and Physical Research Aggregate Lab for MicroDeval Testing, according to Illinois Modified AASHTO T 327.
 A maximum loss of 15.0 percent will be applied for all HMA applications.
+The fine aggregate portion of the fractionated RAP shall not be used in any HMA mixtures that require a minimum of "B" quality aggregate or better, until the coarse aggregate fraction has been determined to be acceptable thru a MicroDeval Testing.

-1031.06 Use of RAP/FRAP and/or RAS in HMA.
-The use of RAP/FRAP and/or RAS shall be a Contractor's option when constructing HMA in all contracts.
+1031.06 Use of FRAP and/or RAS in HMA.
+The use of FRAP and/or RAS shall be a Contractor's option when constructing HMA in all contracts.